12 best income generating assets for passive income UK – Updated September 2022

 51% of the passive income comes from 0.8% of the income-producing assets.

 In simple terms, circa 50% of your passive income comes from circa 1% of your income generating assets.

 Note: For Maths buffs, 64% comes from 80% x 80%.
 51% comes from 80% x 80% x 80%.
 4% comes from 20% x 20%.
 0.8% comes from 20% x 20% x 20%.
 The 80/20 rule is fractal.
 It applies to a population of 1,000,000 as it would to a population of 10.

-Before we dive into these assets, let us first state more plainly why we even need them at all:
+Before we dive into examples of these assets, let us first state more plainly why we even need them at all:

-Income generating assets exist to help you do the heavy lifting.
+Income-generating assets exist to provide cash flow and help you do the heavy lifting in your finances.